This quick Indian potato curry with coconut milk is super creamy and mild. It’s just like the ones I got to know in Kerala.

 In a large saucepan or pan, heat 1 tablespoon oil and add chopped onions.
 Sauté over medium heat until golden, about 10 minutes.
 Add garlic and ginger and sauté for 1 more minute.
 Be carful not to brown the garlic to avoid bitter taste.

 Add garam masala, turmeric, and paprika if using.
 Stir for a few seconds.
-Tip: If using a stick blender made of plastic for blending in the next step, it’s better to add all the spices after blending otherwise the turmeric will color it yellow.
+Tip: If using a stick blender made of plastic for blending in the next step, it’s better to add all the spices after blending otherwise the turmeric will dye your blender yellow.

 Transfer onion-mix to a blender, add roughly half of the coconut milk, and purée until smooth.
 You can set a tablespoon of the coconut cream, that usually rises to the top of the can, aside for garnish, if you like.